bgardner/avant-garde/README.md

 ## About

-Avant-Garde is all about pushing boundaries and experimenting with new ideas.
+Avant-Garde is about pushing boundaries and experimenting with new ideas.
 It’s about dreaming, thinking outside the box, and creating something unique.
 See the Avant-Garde theme in action at [https://bg.design/avant-garde/](https://bg.design/avant-garde/).

 ## Requirements